Victims Tell Inmates about Pain Crime Causes

 Dutcher originally became involved with the program in Texas, after the murder of her 13-year-old daughter in 1989.
 “I felt like I needed to do something to help prevent other parents from going through something like this,” she said.

-After moving to Washington in 2009, Dutcher eventually reached out to the state Department of Corrections to gauge interest in starting the program here.
+After moving to Washington in 2009, Dutcher eventually reached out to the Washington State Department of Corrections, (DOC) to gauge interest in starting the program here.

 She now works with teams of volunteers, like herself, at MCC and other state prisons.
 In addition to bringing in victims to talk about their experiences, the volunteers also break into small group sessions with the inmates and require them to discuss the crimes they committed.